 3. The Hotel Connor, Jerome

 When it comes to haunted accommodation Jerome, AZ is a hotbed of paranormal activity.
 The first Jerome hotel on our list is The Hotel Connor.
-For the best chance of encountering one of the resident ghosts, it is recommended that you ask to stay in room numbers 1, 2 or 4.
-These are the rooms where most of the reports come in regarding disembodied voices, phantom footsteps and poltergeist activity.
+For the best chance of encountering one of the resident ghosts, it is recommended that you ask to stay in rooms one, two, or four.
+These are the rooms where most of the reports come in regarding disembodied voices, phantom footsteps, and poltergeist activity.

 The ghost that haunts the Hassayampa Inn is said to be the spirit of a jilted bride named Faith.
-It is said that Faith wanders the hotel in search of her groom, still waiting and hoping that eventually he will turn up to marry her!
+It is said that Faith wanders the hotel in search of her groom, still waiting and hoping that eventually, he will turn up to marry her!
+[BOOK A ROOM]

 7. Jerome Grand Hotel, Jerome